Gimme Some Love

-"Gimme Some Love" is a song recorded by Australian singer Gina G from her debut album, Fresh!
+"Gimme Some Love" is a song recorded by Australian singer-songwriter Gina G from her debut album, Fresh!
 (1997).
-Released in August 1997, it was the fifth single release by Gina G (though the catalogue number indicates it may have been planned to be released ahead of "Ti Amo") and the second single to be released in the US.
-She wrote it with Bob Wainwright, John Collins, Mark Taylor and Richard Burton.
+Released in August 1997 by Eternal and WEA, it was the fifth single release by Gina G (though the catalogue number indicates it may have been planned to be released ahead of "Ti Amo") and the second single to be released in the US.
+She wrote the song with Bob Wainwright, John Collins, Mark Taylor and Richard Burton.
+In the UK, "Gimme Some Love" peaked at number 25 (her last top 40 hit), spending just two weeks in the UK top 75 and a further three weeks in the top 200.
 The second UK CD release contained remixes of "Higher Than Love", a Motiv8-produced song from the Fresh! album, which had previously been released on promotional vinyl.
-In the UK, "Gimme Some Love" peaked at number 25 (her last top 40 hit), spending just two weeks in the UK top 75 and a further three weeks in the top 200.

 Critical reception

 Patrick McDonald from The Advertiser noted that the singer "dances on the edge of a techno beat" with "Gimme Some Love".
 J.D.
 Considine from The Baltimore Sun remarked the song's "pumping house beats".
-Larry Flick from Billboard wrote, "Hot on the heels of "Ooh Aah...Just A Little Bit" comes this frenetic Euro-NRG stomper.
+Larry Flick from Billboard wrote, "Hot on the heels of 'Ooh Aah...
+Just a Little Bit' comes this frenetic Euro-NRG stomper.
 Hard as it may be to believe, the hook here is just as quick and catchy as its predecessor, and Gina's wide-eyed performance bursts with infectious glee.
-Expect to be bouncing to this well into the spring season—and use it as an excuse to dip into the singer's festive full-length set "Fresh"."
+Expect to be bouncing to this well into the spring season—and use it as an excuse to dip into the singer's festive full-length set Fresh!."
 Richard Paton from The Blade complimented the "irresistible grooves" of the song.